broadinstitute/warp/website/docs/Pipelines/snM3C/README.md

 ## Introduction to snM3C

-The snM3C workflow is a cloud-based computational workflow for processing single-nucleus methylome and chromatin contact (snM3C) sequencing data.
+The Single Nucleus Methly-Seq and Chromatin Capture (snM3C) workflow is a cloud-based computational workflow for processing single-nucleus methylome and chromatin contact (snM3C) sequencing data.
 The workflow is designed to demultiplex raw sequencing reads, align them, call chromatin contacts, and generate summary metrics.
-It is developed in collaboration with the laboratory of Hanqing Liu and Joseph Ecker.
-For more information about the workflow, please see the [YAP documentation](https://hq-1.gitbook.io/mc/).
+It is developed in collaboration Hanqing Liu and the laboratory of Joseph Ecker.
+For more information about the snM3C tools and analysis, please see the [YAP documentation](https://hq-1.gitbook.io/mc/) or the [cemba_data](https://github.com/lhqing/cemba_data) GitHub repository created by Hanqing Liu.

 ## Set-up